Frequently asked questions

-Currently Maple is available in all Canadian provinces except for Saskatchewan.
+Currently Maple is available in all Canadian provinces & territories, except the Northwest Territories.
 If you are a resident of a province where Maple is available, you can use the service from anywhere, including when you’re out of the country.
 If you are a visitor to either of these provinces, you can use Maple during your stay in the province.

 If you are not a Canadian resident, and you are not currently located in Canada, you can use Maple to speak to a doctor for a second opinion.
 Click here to learn more.

 Do I have to pay to use Maple?

 It’s free to sign up and create an account on Maple.
 There is only a fee when you need to see a doctor.
 To review all pricing options, click here.

 Whenever you request a consultation through Maple, we’ll first advise you of the visit cost prior to connecting you with a physician.
 You will not be charged until your consultation is complete.